 To make a long story short (you can read the the whole story at the link above), the image eventually ran on the cover of TIME and in newspapers around the world.

 I wondered if I had her in any of my frames so I when upstairs to check the archives.
 It is a bit easier when you know what you are looking for and since everything is digital now it makes it even faster.
 As I went though the take from the hearings I came across a wide shot that showed the General and Broadwell, but she was at the end of the frame and almost cut off.
 But as soon as I saw her, then it clicked.
-I remembered the long legs.
-Sure enough, a few frames later there was one photo of her in the front row sitting between two military men.
+I remembered the long legs and how she stood out from the military men surrounding her.
+Sure enough, a few frames later there was one photo of her in the front rown.

 So I captioned the two images and sent them in to ZUMA Press and then made a point to alert the sales staff.